syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ## Customize navigation buttons

 Navigation buttons in the calendar header can be customized by change the icons used for up and down.
 Icons used for navigation buttons can be changed by `UpArrowImage` and `DownArrowImage` properties of SfCalendar.
-Color used draw the default icons for up and down navaigation buttons can be customized by follwing properties.
+Color used draw the default icons for up and down navigation buttons can be customized by following properties.

 * NavigationButtonForeColor - To change foreground color of up and down navigation buttons.
 * NavigationButtonHoverForeColor - To change foreground color of up and down navigation buttons in mouse hover state.